|

 by getting the globe fitter ready to attach to the ABS pipe.
 First step:

-Use 1 inch screws to attach the connector to the globe
+Use 1 inch screws to attach the coupler to the globe fitter.

-fitter.
-You have simply swapped the small retaining screws for 1 inch
+You have simply swapped the small retaining screws for 1 inch screws which

 Now drill a ½ inch hole about a